See Worldwide VoD

 Verification, or indeed, why the government is not prepared to use its own systems to minimise the impacts.

-porn industry.
-With this mind, we have drafted an amendment
+of the porn industry.
+With this mind, we have

 The BBFC has signed an agreement with the U.K. government to act as the country's new internet porn censor.